• Skip to primary navigation

 Step 2: Roll little meatballs and put them on a tray.
 You can make the meatballs any size, but I prefer bite-sized cocktail meatballs.

 🔑 Sandi says: The amount of meatball shrinkage will depend on the type of meat you use.
-Ground beef and pork are a higher fat content so make those meatballs a little bigger than if you are using ground turkey or chicken.
+Ground beef and pork have a higher fat content, so make those meatballs a little bigger than if you are using ground turkey or chicken.

 The sweet and sour sauce in a pot.